kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

   // List of failure policy rules for this JobSet.
   // For a given Job failure, the rules will be evaluated in order,
   // and only the first matching rule will be executed.
+  // If no matching rule is found, the RestartJobSet action is applied.
   Rules []FailurePolicyRule `json:"rules,omitempty"`
 }